 - If you have a rash that covers a large part of your body or that is quickly getting worse - · Blisters in your mouth or on your rectum - · Skin that is peeling and/or intense or widespread itching

-Call your oncologist's office immediately.
-If no one is available, go directly to the emergency room.
+Call your oncology team immediately.
+If no one is available, go directly to the emergency department.

 Taking care of your skin: